Free Tips to Help an Adopted Dog with a Resource Guarding Problem

 Saint Bernards are naturally alert and quick to notice unusual activity.
 They can also experience separation anxiety and may become destructive if left alone for long periods.
 Since they are large dogs, they need plenty of space to move around.

-Since we thought we might meet an aggressive dog, I brought my dog behaviorist apprentice along.
-I used some dog behavior tips during the greeting.
-You can see whether or not they worked in the video below.
+Since we thought we might meet an aggressive dog, I brought my apprentice along to observe.
+I used some dog behavior tips during the greeting to help Bernie feel more comfortable.
+You can see the results in the video below.

 Tips to Help a Dog with a Resource Guarding Problem